MoSaleh47/Cartoon/README.md

 ### Prerequisites
 1. **Python 3.10.16 or higher** (Anaconda recommended)
 2. Required libraries (see below for version details)
+3. (Optional) You can choose to download the full dataset that we used to train our model [here](https://www.kaggle.com/datasets/trolukovich/food11-image-dataset).

 ### Install Required Libraries